-Illustrative composite — not a single patient.
-This case study is a teaching composite synthesised from anonymised patterns in the published clinical literature and Nutri-Link case-history references.
-It does not describe a specific identifiable patient seen by Codenutri Ltd or any single practitioner.
-Names, demographic specifics, and quoted dialogue are constructed for educational illustration.
+Educational composite — not a single patient.
+This case study is an illustrative composite of a 57-year-old woman with rheumatoid arthritis, raised inflammatory markers, and the gut-barrier dysfunction and dysbiosis that often accompany autoimmune disease.
+It shows how a gut-restoration protocol, anti-inflammatory dietary elimination, mitochondrial support, and stress-axis rebalancing can support remission alongside — not in place of — conventional rheumatology care, when implemented carefully in collaboration with the prescribing clinician.
+It does not describe one identifiable patient; names, demographic specifics, and quoted dialogue are constructed for educational illustration.
 Always work with a registered clinician for individual care.
 Editorial review by Chris Massamba, Dip CNM, FMCHC.

 Margaret (not her real name), a 57-year-old retired primary school headteacher from Surrey, presented to the clinic in January 2026 after five years of progressively worsening rheumatoid arthritis that had forced her into early retirement.